nordic-institute/X-Road-development/NFR.md

 7.2.2 Application building and unit testing MUST be automated with Gradle.
 Application packaging MUST be automated with a script.
-Components installation, update, and removal MUST be automated with both DEB and RPM systems.
+Components installation, update, and removal MUST be automated for the platforms defined in section 3.5.

-7.2.4 Component installation MUST NOT require different database users then these described in section 2.1.
+7.2.4 Component installation MUST NOT require different database users than the ones described in section 4.1.
+However, the database root user MAY be required during the first installation.

 ### 7.3 Monitoring